What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 5- flute | 250 RPM | 250 RPM | 250 RPM |

 To convert from one speed to another, many smaller DIY drill presses require manual adjustments.
 With larger appliances, the speed can also be set electronically.

-Nowadays, even smaller devices, made for DIYers, already have electronic settings such as this Bosch PBD40.
+Nowadays, even smaller devices, made for DIYers, already have electronic settings such as this Bosch PBD40 variable speed drill press.

 To accomplish this, just follow the steps below to change the speed of your drill press.

+Before you begin, disconnect your drill press from the wall for safety reasons.
 Every drill press comes with a guide to assist you select the best RPM for the job you’re working on.

-Step two: To change the speed, simply insert your finger behind the loosened belt and pull gently to the desired level.
+Step 2: To change the speed, simply insert your finger behind the loosened belt and pull gently to the desired level.
 To make this process easier, it is a good idea to do this while turning the pulleys.

 Step 3: After you’ve installed the belt, push the motor backward and use the side knob and latch to secure the motor and tighten the belt.
 Before connecting the machine back in, make sure to close the cover.